Athens Archaeological Sites Guide to Explore Ancient Greek History

 Aristotle’s Lyceum is open daily, allowing visitors to explore this historic site at their convenience.
 During the summer months, the site operates from 8:00 AM to 8:00 PM, with the last entrance permitted at 7:40 PM.
 In the fall and winter months, the schedule may vary, so it’s always a good idea to check the official website for up-to-date opening hours before your visit.

-Entry to Aristotle’s Lyceum is affordable, with a full ticket costing €4 and a reduced ticket available for €2.
+Entry to Aristotle’s School is affordable, with a full Lyceum ticket costing €4 and a reduced ticket available for €2.
 No advance reservation is required, making it easy for spontaneous visits.
 Additionally, the site offers free entry on 6 March, 18 April, 18 May, the last weekend of September, and 28 October.

 Located just northwest of the Acropolis, Areopagus Hill, also known as Mars Hill Athens, is a site steeped in mythology, history, and philosophy.
 In ancient times, this rocky outcrop served as the Supreme Court of Athens, where cases of homicide, religious matters, and even political crimes were judged.
 It is also famous in Christian history, as it was here that St. Paul delivered his sermon to the Athenians in 49 AD, introducing Christianity to Greece.